Surgical Procedures: Axillary Lymph Node Dissection

-- Take a shower the night before surgery and wash your body with soap and water.
+- Taking a shower the night before surgery and washing your body with soap and water.

-- Do not immerse the incision site in water (soaking in a tub or swimming).
+- Not immersing the incision site in water (soaking in a tub or swimming).

-- Always wash your hands before and after touching the incision or changing the dressing.
+- Always washing your hands before and after touching the incision or changing the dressing.

 What will I need at home?